oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/06-security-observability/sec-data_encryption.md

     ![Assign master key](images/assign-master-key.png)

     >Note: It will take a couple of seconds to update the volume, at which time it will use your customer-managed key for encryption.

+## Task 4: Clean Up

+With a few quick commands you'll delete the pod and PVC to remove the resources that were deployed during this activity.

+1. In Cloud Shell, run the following to delete the pod.

+    ```<copy>kubectl delete pod nginx-with-storage</copy>```

+2. Then run the following to delete the PVC (which will also remove the Block Volume resource)

+    ```<copy>kubectl delete pvc nginx-pvc</copy>```

+3. In the OCI Console, navigate to **Identity & Security** -> **Vault** and delete the Vault you created earlier.

+    >Note: It will prompt for a deletion date with a default of 1 month in the futre.
+You may change the date to be as early as 1 week in the futre.

+4. That's it...you're all set to move forward.

 ## Conclusion